golam-sorwar/golam-sorwar/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a ...
 Software Engineer
 - 🌱 I’m currently learning ...
-Typescript and Nodejs
+Typescript and ReactJS
 - 👯 I’m looking to collaborate on ...
 Laravel & Vuejs
 - 🤔 I’m looking for help with ...
-Typescript & Nodejs
+Typescript & ReactJS
 - 📫 How to reach me: ...
 [Golam Sorawr](http://golamsorwar.com/)

 <br/>